Rick Green (comedian): Profiles

-Rick holds a Bachelor of Science degree from the University of Waterloo.
+Green has a Bachelor of Science degree from the University of Waterloo.
 His first job was as a demonstrator at the Ontario Science Centre, where he worked as a presenter from 1975 until 1979.

-In 1979, Green plunged into show business full-time when he helped found the Toronto-based comedy troupe The Frantics.
+In 1979, Green helped found the Toronto-based comedy troupe The Frantics.

-In 2009 Green wrote and directed a documentary entitled ADD & Loving it?!
+In 2009 Green wrote and directed a documentary called ADD & Loving it?!.
 The film, featuring fellow comedian Patrick McKenna, won a New York Festivals Silver World Medal for Best Medical Documentary and earned Green the CAMH Foundation Celebrity Transforming Lives Award for 2009.

-Rick has been appointed to the Order of Ontario, and on June 30, 2017, the Governor General of Canada announced Green's appointment as a Member of the Order of Canada for "his contributions to Canadian television as a comedian, actor and writer, and for his efforts to raise awareness and understanding of attention deficit hyperactivity disorder (ADHD)."
+Green has been appointed to the Order of Ontario, and on June 30, 2017, the Governor General of Canada announced Green's appointment as a Member of the Order of Canada for "his contributions to Canadian television as a comedian, actor and writer, and for his efforts to raise awareness and understanding of attention deficit hyperactivity disorder (ADHD)."

+In 2024, Rick served as the principal voice actor, and a contributing writer, on the animated film Roaches by short filmmaker David Creighton.
+As of April 2024 the film is on the film festival circuit.